-Membership in the Women and Children’s Health Research Institute is open to those who want to make a difference in women and children’s health, including academics, clinicians, research trainees, health-care workers and members of government agencies and community organizations.
-Members' research should be relevant to WCHRI's vision and mission.
+Membership in the Women and Children’s Health Research Institute is open to those who want to make a difference in women and children’s health through research, including academics, clinicians, trainees, health-care workers and members of government agencies and community organizations.

 The many benefits of membership include: